Average directional index (ADX) trading strategy: an educational guide

 What is the average directional index?

-The average directional index (ADX) is a technical analysis tool that measures the strength of trends.
-It is a standard analytical tool provided by most trading platforms.
+The average directional index (ADX) is a technical indicator designed to measure the strength of a market trend.
+It’s included as a standard tool on most trading platforms.

 Highlights

-• The average directional index (ADX) is a popular technical analysis tool and a widely-used three-line indicator.
+• The average directional index (ADX) is a widely used technical analysis tool and forms part of a three line indicator set.

-• The ADX is usually accompanied by two other indicators – the positive directional indicator (+DI) and the negative directional indicator (-DI).
+• The ADX is commonly used alongside two other lines: the positive directional indicator (+DI) and the negative directional indicator (–DI).

 Calculating the ADX

-The key purpose of the average directional index indicator is to find out whether an asset is trending in a direction or stuck in a range.
-It is often used as a complement to other technical indicators.
+The key purpose of the average directional index indicator is to learn whether an asset is trending in a direction or stuck in a range.
+You can use the ADX alongside other technical indicators to measure trend strength.

-The ADX is a lagging indicator, meaning that a trend must already be established before the index can generate its signal.
+The ADX is a lagging indicator, meaning that a trend must already be established before it can generate a signal.

 ADX indicator over price chart